Digital Minimalism: Kyocera 902KC llms.txt

 Remote Access

-If you need to input a lot of information at once (say, your APN settings), it may be faster to use a remote access tool like Vysor.
+If you need to input a lot of information at once (say, your APN settings), screen mirroring is invaluable.
+It can even unlock functions not accessible natively due to the non-touchscreen.

-The free version will work, simply download and connect your phone via USB -if ADB is enabled, you will be able to open it on your computer and type into it using your mouse and keyboard.
+Vysor is plug-and-play - the free version works fine.
+Simply download and connect your phone via USB; if ADB is enabled, you can control it with your mouse and keyboard.

 Additional Information